 (6) An agency must maintain documentation that its hospice aide competency evaluation program meets the requirements in this subsection.
 The agency's documentation of a hospice aide's competency evaluation must demonstrate the aide's competency to provide services to a client that exceed the basic skills taught and tested before the aide is assigned to care for a client who requires more complex services.

 (e) A hospice aide must receive at least 12 hours of in-service training during each 12-month period.
-The agency may provide the 12 hours of in-service training during the 12 month calendar year, or within 12 months after a hospice aide's employment or contract anniversary date.
+The agency may provide the 12 hours of in-service training during the 12-month calendar year, or within 12 months after a hospice aide's employment or contract anniversary date.

 (1) The in-service training must be supervised by an RN.